Dynamic-Capital/theprojectarchive/README.md

 The script checks `DO_APP_ID_<ENV>` for an existing App Platform ID.
 If set, the app is updated; otherwise a new one is created using `.do/app.yaml`.

+#### App Logs

+Logging for App Platform deployments is covered in [docs/digitalocean-app-logs.md](docs/digitalocean-app-logs.md).
+The guide includes helper scripts for fetching build, deploy, runtime, and crash logs via both `doctl` and the REST API.

 #### Output Directory

 The output directory is an optional path to where the build assets will be located,